ncase/anxiety/scenes/act2.md

 h: Mmm, what an exquisite palette!

-h: A full-bodied flavor of "shut your mind up", with a subtle aftertaste of "never feel anything ever again".
+h: A full-bodied flavor of "shut your mind up", with a subtle aftertaste of "never feel anything ever again"!

 b: This is bad, human.
 This is really, really bad.